jnewbery/TSOANL/README.md

 ###Conversion to epub

-- We should use [http://pandoc.org/](Pandoc) to convert the markdown to epub.
+- We should use [http://pandoc.org/](Pandoc) or [markdown-to-ebook](https://github.com/k2052/markdown-to-ebook) to convert the markdown to epub.
 I haven't tried this yet.
-- I should use a git pre-upgrade hook to make sure the epub version is at least as new as the markdown version
+- I should use a git pre-upgrade hook to make sure the epub version is at least as new as the markdown version.
+I haven't implemented this yet.

 ###Verions

 - Use github Releases for epub version releases.
+I haven't done this yet.